 Among all previous releases, Liferay 7 is the most powerful in terms of feature richness, modularity, rapid and ease of development and lot more.

-Over the period of times, Liferay became more powerful by every new release.
-Currently Liferay 7 is latest version with lots of new features.
+Over a period of time, Liferay became more powerful with every new release.
+Currently, Liferay 7 is the latest version with lots of new features.
 At the time of writing this article, 7.1 is the current version of Liferay.

-As an opensource product, Liferay had maintained two flavours just like all previous releases.
-The only difference is, the EE (Enterprise Edition) is now called Digital Experience Portal – DXP in short.
+As an open-source product, Liferay had maintained two flavors just like all previous releases.
+The only difference is, the EE (Enterprise Edition) is now called Digital Experience Portal – DXP, in short.

-Liferay 7 (DXP) is a fully functional and loaded with features and other well known and industry standard frameworks to build web and mobile apps along with web services quickly with good performance, and ease of use.
-Below are the new and exciting features of liferay 7 (DXP).
+Liferay (DXP) is fully functional and loaded with features and other well known and industry-standard frameworks to build web and mobile apps along with web services quickly with good performance and ease of use.
+Below are the new and exciting features of Liferay (DXP).

 Rich user interface

-The first noticeable difference with Liferay 7 is, brand new user interface.
-The eye catching difference you will see is – single page application (or SPA in short).
-Now a days more applications are moving towards single page application for better user experience and of course to improve performance.
-(For example, recent version of linkedin is revamped to single page application).
+The first noticeable difference with Liferay 7 is the brand new user interface.
+The eye-catching difference you will see is – single page application (or SPA in short).
+Nowadays, more applications are moving towards a single page application for better user experience and, of course, to improve performance.
+(For example, a recent version of LinkedIn is revamped to single page application).

-Liferay 7 supports SAAS based UI development which provides re-usability while building presentation layer (with theme).
-This eventually make the creation of UI faster.
+Liferay 7 supports SAAS-based UI development, which provides re-usability while building a presentation layer (with a theme).
+This eventually makes the creation of UI faster.

-Till 6.2 Liferay was using Bootstrap 2.x.
+Till 6.2, Liferay was using Bootstrap 2.x.
 Liferay 7 is using Bootstrap 3.0 to build the UI and theme.
-This mean all latest features of bootstrap can be availed in Liferay 7.
+This means all the latest features of bootstrap can be availed in Liferay 7.

 Additionally, starting with version 7, Liferay brings Lexicon and Clay language to design UI with ease.
-Clay is build on top of Lexicon which is a design language and provides common framework to build UI interface.
+Clay is building on top of Lexicon, a design language, and provides a common framework to build a UI interface.

 Modular development with OSGi Platform

-OSGI stands for Open Services Gateway Initiative.
-It is set of standards which are used to develop modular system in Java.
-Liferay 7 is re-designed to provide portal features on top of OSGI architecture.
+OSGi stands for Open Services Gateway Initiative.
+It is a set of standards that are used to develop a modular system in Java.
+Liferay 7 is re-designed to provide portal features on top of OSGi architecture.

-You can develop Liferay 7 plugins in form of OSGI modules and deploy them on OSGI container.
-One more level down, the modules are consists of one or more components.
+You can develop Liferay plugins as OSGi modules and deploy them on an OSGI container.
+One more level down, the modules are consist of one or more components.
 Even the modules (applications) would be working independently.
-OSGI container will manage the life-cycle and dependency between the modules.
+OSGi container will manage the life-cycle and dependency between the modules.

-Not only that, till 6.2, Liferay was deployed on server as a whole single web application.
+Not only that, till 6.2, Liferay was deployed on the server as a whole single web application.
 Due to this architecture, it was not possible to make the features ON and OFF.
-You have to either deploy entire portal with all functionality or no functioanlity at all.
+You have to either deploy the entire portal with all functionality or no functionality at all.

-Defining your custom classes for specific functionality (for example portlet) is straightfoward now with liferay 7.
-Unlike previous version, Liferay 7 allows registering the classes with @Component annotation declared withing same class.
+Defining your custom classes for specific functionality (for example, portlet) is straightforward now with Liferay 7.
+Unlike the previous version, Liferay 7 allows registering the classes with @Component annotation declared within the same class.
 No more XML configuration required.

-However there are few places where the old mechanism is still persist.
-Also at certain points Liferay has made some changes in API which is not backward compatible.
+However, there are a few places where the old mechanism is still persisted.
+Also, at certain points, Liferay has made some API changes, which is not backward compatible.
 You can find those from here.

 Liferay 7 is development environment agnostic.
-Due to build tool choosen by Liferay 7, you can choose any appropriate development environment.
-Though Gradle along with bnd tools are the default way of building the application (modules) in Liferay 7, you are free to use other building tools like Maven or Ant/Ivy.
+Due to the build tool chosen by Liferay 7, you can choose any appropriate development environment.
+Though Gradle, along with bnd tools, is the default way of building the application (modules) in Liferay 7, you can build tools like Maven or Ant/Ivy.

 Searching in Liferay 7